 - Wholesale or retail – 2,250.

-If you were involved in a warehouse accident, regardless of the industry you work within, Accident Claims UK may be able to claim compensation for you.
+If you sustained warehouse injuries, regardless of the industry you work within, Accident Claims UK may be able to claim compensation for you.
 Call us at the number at the bottom of this page to find out.

 What Steps You Should Take After A Warehouse Accident And Injury

 There are several steps you can take after your warehouse accident, that will give your personal injury lawyer a much better chance of making successful warehouse accident claims, and these include:

 - Take photographic or video evidence – for example, if you trip and a faulty floor, photograph the floor to show how it caused the accident.